Maya Yoshida: Southampton

-At the start of the 2014–15 season, Yoshida regained his first team place, playing in the centre–back position, following Lovern's departure.
+At the start of the 2014–15 season, Yoshida regained his first team place, playing in the centre–back position, following Lovren's departure.
 However, during a 1–0 win against Swansea City on 20 September 2014, he suffered ankle injury and was substituted in the second half, resulting in him out for four weeks.
 Although Yoshida returned from injury, he was placed on the substitute bench until on 30 November 2014 against Manchester City, coming on as a second–half substitute, in a 3–0 loss.
 His next goal came on 20 December 2014, in a 3–0 victory over Everton, with Steven Davis again providing the assist.
 Two weeks later on 8 January 2015, Southampton announced that Yoshida and the club had agreed terms to an extension of his contract until 2018.
 After spending January with Japan's campaign at the AFC Asian Cup, he returned to the starting line-up and played the whole game, in a 1–0 loss against Swansea City on 1 February 2015.
 In a follow–up match against Queens Park Rangers, Yoshida played an important role in the game when he set up the only goal of the game, in a 1–0 win.
 Towards the end of the season, he found himself in and out of the starting line-up in the first team and demoted on the substitute bench.
 Despite this, Yoshida helped the club finish seventh place in the league, resulting in their qualifying for the UEFA Europa League next season.
 At the end of the 2014–15 season, he went on to make twenty–three appearances and scoring once in all competitions.